Hemann55/medusa-fulfillment-shiprocket/README.md

 <br/>

 ## Donate 💜
-Don't forget to [fund this project](https://ko-fi.com/hemann55) when it brings value to your buisness.
+Don't forget to [fund this project](https://ko-fi.com/hemann55) when it brings value to your business.
 Issues, feature requests and PRs are most welcome.